benedettoB/CatsApp/README.md

 User can add cat to favorites list by tapping the heart button on the list and/or in the details view -The users favorites are stored in a local room database

+This is modeled in MVVM pattern

 Click Load More button to pull more cats from cat API

 Entire app is built with compose and hilt

 I'm using this app to test new kotlin/android features in jetpack

-This is not meant for production.
-It's only an example for me to reference and for others curious about what I can do (linkedin etc)
+This app is meant to be an example for me to reference and continue testing/learning (and for others curious about what I can do (linkedin etc))

 you can clone this repo by
 git clone https://github.com/benedettoB/CatsApp.git